Ed-Fi-Alliance-OSS/Ed-Fi-API-Standards/api-guidelines/v4.0/API-DESIGN-GUIDELINES/QUERY-OPERATORS.md

 # Query Operators

-An Ed-Fi REST API should support searching capabilities with the possible use of selectors, paging, and views.
+An Ed-Fi API should support searching capabilities with the possible use of selectors, paging, and views.
 These are discussed below.

 ## Search

-An Ed-Fi REST API _should_ support querying capabilities when searching a collection of Resources.
+An Ed-Fi API _should_ support querying capabilities when searching a collection of Resources.
 Query operators are applied to the query string using the following format: `{collectionURI}?{propertyName}{operator}{value}`.
 Currently, the equals operator is the only operator specified.
 Other operators (>, <, 'like', 'and', 'or', etc.) maybe implemented.

 **Table 4.** Equals Operator, the Only Operator Specified for Searching a Collection of Resources